github-vipera/wa-motif-open-api-module/README.md

 java -jar ./openapi-generator/openapi-generator-cli.jar generate -i ./path_to_file/MyNewService.yaml -l typescript-angular -o ./openapi-generator/output/sources
 ```

-The tool will generate all the sources in the folder `./swagger_generator/output/sources`.
+The tool will generate all the sources in the folder `./openapi-generator/output/sources`.

-**Note**: before launching the above command, you must ensure that the folder `./swagger_generator/output/sources` is empty or nonexistent.

 A set of source files like these will be generated: